contactpunit/contactpunit.github.io/content/articles/variable_scoping.md

 obj['a'] = 1;
 ```
 In above case we are not changing reference to const variable rather assigning key to object which is allowed.
-Same holds for array as well
+Same holds for array as well.
+As we saw const defines a block scope.

 ```javascript
 const anArray = [];